GSA/fedramp-automation/src/examples/python/README.md

 This is a simple example of how to use the fedramp-automation validation rules with `saxonc` and its Python bindings.

-`saxonc` is not bundled for installation via PyPI; it is available for download from the Saxonica website, and must be build and installed manually.
+`saxonc` is not bundled for installation via PyPI; it is available for download from the Saxonica website, and must be built and installed manually.
 An example of this process may be found in the provided [Dockerfile](./Dockerfile).

-This example as implemented as a [pytest](https://pytest.org/) module [./test_validate_ssp.py](./test_validate_ssp.py).
+This example is implemented as a [pytest](https://pytest.org/) module [./test_validate_ssp.py](./test_validate_ssp.py).
 ## Prerequisites

 A compiled Schematron XSLT artifact is required to run this example.
 The following command will build the artifact: